dreamyguy/sidhree-com/README.md

 $ npm install bower -g
 ```

-## 2. :horse_racing: Running it
+## :horse_racing: Running it

-Once step one is done, you will have to compile the static files and start the server before you can view anything.
+Once installation is complete, you will have to compile the static files and start the server before you can view anything.
 Run:

 ```shell
 $ gulp